 Municipal water quality can be compromised by various contaminants, which pose health risks and affect the taste, smell, and appearance of the water.
 Common microbial contaminants include bacteria like E. coli, viruses such as norovirus, and protozoa like Giardia.
 Pesticides, herbicides, industrial chemicals, and pharmaceuticals can enter water supplies through agricultural runoff, industrial discharges, and improper disposal.

-Steps in the Municipal Water Treatment Process
+The 5 Main Steps of Municipal Water Treatment

 The municipal water treatment process is a systematic approach to purifying water from natural sources such as rivers, lakes, and reservoirs, making it safe for public consumption.
 This process involves multiple stages, each designed to remove different types of contaminants and ensure the water meets strict quality standards.
 The primary steps in this treatment process include chemical addition, coagulation and flocculation, sedimentation and clarification, filtration, and disinfection.
 These steps work together to eliminate impurities, pathogens, and other harmful substances, ultimately delivering clean and safe drinking water to communities.